 Borrowings, also known as leverage, magnify the potential for gain or loss on amounts invested and, therefore, increase the risks associated with investing in us.
 We borrow from and issue senior debt securities to banks and other lenders that is secured by a lien on our assets.
-Holders of these senior securities have fixed dollar claims on our assets that are superior to the claims of the holders of our securities, including the holders of our securities.
+Holders of these senior securities have fixed dollar claims on our assets that are superior to the claims of the holders of our securities.
 Leverage is generally considered a speculative investment technique.
 Any increase in our income in excess of interest payable on our outstanding indebtedness would cause our net income to increase more than it would have had we not incurred leverage, while any decrease in our income would cause net income to decline more sharply than it would have had we not incurred leverage.
 Such a decline could negatively affect our ability to make common stock distributions or scheduled debt payments, including with respect to the Notes.
 There can be no assurance that our leveraging strategy will be successful.

-As of February 28, 2014, there was no balance outstanding under the Credit Facility.
-As of February 28, 2014, we had issued \$50.0 million SBA-guaranteed debentures and \$48.3 million of the Notes.
-We may incur additional indebtedness in the future, including up to an additional \$45.0 million under the Credit Facility, although there can be no assurance that we will be successful in doing so.
+As of February 28, 2015, there was a \$9.6 million outstanding balance under the Credit Facility.
+As of February 28, 2015, we had issued \$79.0 million SBA-guaranteed debentures and \$48.3 million of the Notes.
+We may incur additional indebtedness in the future, including, but not limited to, up to an additional \$35.4 million under the Credit Facility or the issuance of additional debt securities in one or more public or private offerings, although there can be no assurance that we will be successful in doing so.
 Our ability to service our debt depends largely on our financial performance and is subject to prevailing economic conditions and competitive pressures.
 The amount of leverage that we employ at any particular time will depend on our management's and our Board of Directors' assessment of market and other factors at the time of any proposed borrowing.